Preferred Name: Barbara Natterson-Horowitz

 - Director, MS Biology in Evolutionary Medicine Graduate Program, UCLA Department of Ecology and Evolutionary Biology

 Barbara Natterson-Horowitz, M.D., develops bio-inspired strategies for understanding and addressing human health challenges.
 Her work focuses on the natural world and evolutionary biology as sources of insight for health and development.
-A Professor of Medicine in the UCLA Division of Cardiology and Visiting Professor in Harvard University's Department of Human Evolutionary Biology, she co-directs the UCLA Evolutionary Medicine Program.
+A Professor of Medicine in the UCLA Division of Cardiology and on faculty at Harvard University's Department of Human Evolutionary Biology and Harvard Medical School, she co-directs the UCLA Evolutionary Medicine Program.

 Studying a diverse range of animals in natural settings she has uncovered evolved adaptations with relevance to heart failure, sudden cardiac death, seizures, dementia, movement disorders, infertility and psychiatric conditions including anxiety, compulsive and eating disorders.